 Unfortunately, upon trying to crank the engine, you discover both batteries are dead due to the battery switch having been left in the “all” position, draining both batteries dead.
 This is the the dilemma many find themselves in when managing their batteries with a battery switch alone.
 Also, if the battery switch was left in the “1” position (main cranking battery) while the “#2” (aux. battery) was drained from use, how will it be recharged by the alternator if the battery switch is not moved to either the “2” or “all” position?

-Another problem with utilizing a battery switch alone for dual battery systems is that when the boat is not in use for a a long period of time and the battery switch is left in the “all” position, the weaker of the two batteries can drain the the stronger one.
+According to Boat Outfitters, another problem with utilizing a battery switch alone for dual battery systems is that when the boat is not in use for a a long period of time and the battery switch is left in the “all” position, the weaker of the two batteries can drain the stronger one.
 An even more serious problem, which can ruin the alternator, is placing the battery switch to the “off” position while the boat’s engine is running.

 The simple solution to these common problems is to install a battery isolator (isolation diode or isolator or diode divider) to charge the batteries and utilize the battery switch for starter cranking (activating the starter circuit only).
 When properly wired, this system will charge both batteries no matter what positions the battery switch is in.
 However, when using a battery isolator in conjunction with a battery switch, you merely leave the battery switch in the “1” position (main cranking battery) unless it becomes dead for cranking.